Superheater

 A superheater is a device used to convert saturated steam or wet steam into superheated steam or dry steam.
-Superheated steam is used in steam turbines for electricity generation, steam engines, and in processes such as steam reforming.
+Superheated steam is used in steam turbines for electricity generation, in some steam engines, and in processes such as steam reforming.
 There are three types of superheaters: radiant, convection, and separately fired.
 A superheater can vary in size from a few tens of feet to several hundred feet (a few metres to some hundred metres).